Erica Powell

-Erica Powell OBE (15 March 1921 – 5 June 2007) was a British Private Secretary to Kwame Nkrumah, President of Ghana and later to Siaka Stevens, President of Sierra Leone.
-She was a controversial figure suspected by the British and by Ghanaians of a lack of loyalty and to have been too close to Nkrumah.
-She ghost wrote Nkrumah’s autobiography and wrote her own interesting biography which was eventually published, after Nkrumah's death.
+Erica Powell OBE (15 March, 1921 – 5 June, 2007) was a British Private Secretary to Kwame Nkrumah, President of Ghana and later to Siaka Stevens, President of Sierra Leone.
+She was a controversial figure, who was suspected by the British and by Ghanaians of lack of loyalty, and to have been too close to Nkrumah.
+She ghost wrote Nkrumah's autobiography, while also writing her own interesting biography, which was eventually published, after Nkrumah's death.